perfectline/template-bucket/README.markdown

 # IMPORTANT NOTE #
-As of Rails 3.0.3 using application templates remotely over HTTPS is broken.
-This is caused by the internal templates code only handling URLs without HTTPS, everything else is treated as a local resource.
-The fix for this issue has been commited to the Rails master branch on November 27th 2010 and will probably be included in the next minor release.
-Until then you sadly have to clone template-bucket repository to your local machine in order to use it :'(
+As of Rails 3.0.5 using application templates remotely over HTTPS (from github) works like a charm.
+With versions lower than 3.0.5, it still won't work.

 # Template Bucket